 - 5.1.
 When a disclosure of abuse or an allegation against a member of staff or volunteer has been made, our school must have a record of this.
 These records are maintained in a way that is confidential and secure, in accordance with our Record Keeping Policy and Data Protection Legislation. - 5.2.
-Records should include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 5.3.
+Records should include: - a clear and comprehensive summary of the concern; - a clear, detailed and robust chronology must be maintained - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 5.3.
 There is a statutory requirement for our school to pass any child protection records to the pupil's next school.
 This must take place within 5 days of the 1st day of term or within 5 days of an in-year transfer.
 There must be an auditable system in place to evidence this has taken place.
 Safeguarding records will be sent separately from the general files using a secure method.
 No records should be maintained within the school once the files have been transferred. - 5.4.
 The last statutory school maintains child protection files until a pupil reaches the age of 25 years, therefore if the transfer school is unknown, or a pupil is going to be electively home educated, any child protection files will remain at our school in a secure location.
 Child protection files will only be destroyed when the pupil reaches their 25th birthday. - 5.5.
 We have a robust system for reviewing our archived information held.
-Our files are stored and disposed of in line with GDPR protocols.
+Our files are stored and disposed of in line with GDPR protocols. - 5.6.
+Alternative Provision recorded on CURA.
+When a child is accessing an alternative provision, the school will ensure that the provision has secure and robust safeguarding arrangements in place.
+A member of staff, from school, will regularly visit the provision and meet with the child to hear their voice.
+Alternative provision visits will be recorded on CURA

-6. Confidentiality
+7. Confidentiality

-6.1 We recognise that all matters relating to child protection are confidential.
+- 6.1 We recognise that all matters relating to child protection are confidential. - 6.2.

-- 6.2.
 The Headteacher or Designated Safeguarding Lead must only disclose personal information about a pupil to other members of staff on a need to know basis. - 6.3.
 Staff must not keep duplicate or personal records of child protection concerns.
 All information must be reported to the Designated Safeguarding Lead and securely stored in the designated location within the school, separate from the pupil records. - 6.4.
 All staff are aware they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another as they have a duty to share.
 Staff must, however, reassure the child that information will only be shared with those people who will be able to help them and therefore need to know. - 6.5.
 We will always undertake to share our intention to refer a child to Social Care (First Response) with their parent/carer's consent, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, we will consult with First Response on this point.
 We recognise that GDPR must not be a barrier for sharing information regarding safeguarding concerns in line with 'Working Together'.

-7. Dealing with a disclosure and recognising abuse
+7. Dealing with a disclosure and recognising abuse, neglect and exploitation